GSA/legacy-fedramp-website/_oldposts/2015-12-03-public-comment-high-baseline-re-release.md

 The open comment period is from Friday, December 18, 2015 to Friday, January 8, 2016.
 All details about this request for feedback and documents to review are available at: [www.FedRAMP.gov](https://www.fedramp.gov/?p=42531).

-THERE WILL BE NO EXTENSIONS FOR COMMENTS.
+**THERE WILL BE NO EXTENSIONS FOR COMMENTS.**

-Email your recommendations to [info@fedramp.gov](mailto:info@fedramp.gov) with &#8220;High Baseline Recommendations&#8221; in the subject line.
+Email your recommendations to [info@fedramp.gov](mailto:info@fedramp.gov) with High Baseline Recommendations in the subject line.